AnnaGrevtseva/film_service/README.md

 # Film service

 ## CLI
-With this application, you can grade and review films, see film rating.
+API for rating and reviewing movies(with user authentication), see movie rating.
+To interact with the application, go to http://localhost:5000/docs, where all documentation and available features are collected.
 ### Running application
-To start the application, the user needs to enter  ```python -m app ``` in command line (cmd).
+To start the application, the user needs to activate virtual environment and enter  ```python -m app ``` in command line (cmd).

 For example: